BigBull-H3RO/Counter/README.md

 ---

 ## **📌 Planned Features**
-🔹 **Coordinate Display**
-- An overlay to show the player's current coordinates (`X, Y, Z`).
-- Position and formatting will be customizable.

 🔹 **Compass for Navigation**
 - A **compass overlay** displaying the player's **facing direction** (`North, South, East, West`).
 - Optional **marker function** for tracking important locations.